 Thesis Defense: consists of two parts: a 10 minute presentation then a 20 minute discussion with the examiners

 Validation: The validation of the Master Thesis will bear 30 credits.

 First Year at PSIA:

 1. First and second semesters of study: Concerned students are required to register for two courses within the“ Methods” concentration

-3. April 2019: Confirmation of the Master Thesis Track by the PSIA academic advisor for the 3rd semester.
-This is subject to the results of the M1 as a whole
+3. April 2020: Confirmation of the Master Thesis Track by the PSIA academic advisor for the 3rd semester.
+This is, in any case, subject to the results of the M1 as a whole

 Second Year at PSIA: